MicrosoftDocs/power-platform/power-platform/admin/link-records-Outlook-web.md

 2. Select **Settings** > **Product** > **Features**.
 3. Under the **Search** section, turn on the **Search for records in Microsoft 365 apps** setting.

-## Link to business records in Outlook web client
+## Link to business records in email messages in your Outlook web client

-After turning on the **Search for records in Microsoft 365 apps** setting, your users can open their Outlook web clients and quickly add a link to their most recently used records to be shared with colleagues.
+After turning on the **Search for records in Microsoft 365 apps** setting, your users can open their Outlook web clients and quickly add links to their most recently used records to be shared with colleagues.

 > [!Note]
-> It may take some time for records to be available in your outlook client.
+> - It may take some an hour or more for records to be available in your Outlook web client.

-> [!Note]
-> This feature may not yet be available in your region.
-Come back soon if you do not see the option to enable sharing records in Microsoft365 apps.
+> - This feature may not yet be available in your region.

 > [!Important]
 > The recipient of the email must be able to access the environment with security roles that allow the user to have access to the data and must be able to access the shared record.